mike-shock/Ruby-Raspberry_Pi_IoT/README.md

 So I tried to make a pragmatic set of useful IoT libraries for the Ruby language for all who want to program for Raspberry Pi in Ruby.

+I taught sachoolchildren in a Raspberry Pi Code Club to write OO-programs that interact with physical devices.
+And I found Ruby to be a very effective tool in teaching IoT programming.

 ## Installation

 To use this library you should do: